-- 21. A Post Office service has existed in England for nearly 400 years and throughout that time it has always been owned by the English or UK state.
-It was originally an organ of government known as the General Post Office and then the Post Office Corporation.
-In 1986 Post Office Counters Limited was formed as a subsidiary of the Post Office Corporation, with services being split between the two entities: the delivery of mail was handled by the Corporation and the Post Office retail network was transferred to the new subsidiary.
-In 2001, the Post Office Corporation became Royal Mail Group and Post Office Counters Limited was renamed Post Office Limited.
+- 21. A Post Office service has existed in England for nearly 400 years, and throughout that time it has always been owned by the English or UK state.
+It was originally known as the General Post Office, and then the Post Office Corporation.
+In 1986 Post Office Counters Limited was formed as a subsidiary of the Post Office Corporation, with services being split between the two entities: the delivery of mail was handled by the Corporation, and the Post Office retail network was transferred to the new subsidiary.
+In 2001, the Post Office Corporation became Royal Mail Group, and Post Office Counters Limited was renamed Post Office Limited.
 On 1 April 2012, the UK government privatised the Royal Mail Group, with Post Office Limited remaining in public ownership, its shares being transferred to and held directly by the UK Government.
 Up to this point, although Post Office was a separate legal entity, it shared some back-office services with Royal Mail and key decisions would be taken by, or at least approved by, Royal Mail as its parent company. - 22.
 Today, the sole shareholder of Post Office is the Secretary of State for the Department of Business, Energy and Industry Strategy (BEIS).
 Post Office acts, and has at all material times acted, under the direction of its chairman and board of directors, rather than ministerial control.
-However, because the ultimate owner of Post Office is, and always has been, the UK Government, it is not a fully independent commercial business.
-Those at Post Office describe it as a commercial business with a social purpose.
-This sets it apart from nearly all other organisations in the UK and means its decisions are not driven solely by commercial returns, but also by its public purpose to support local communities and to deliver services to the general public. - 23.
-Can we say more about POL's public purpose?
-The Post Office is a crucial part of the commercial and social infrastructure of the United Kingdom.
-Through its 11,500 branches and an increasing digital presence, it provides convenient access to essential services mails, banking, government services, telecoms for households and small businesses throughout the country.
+However, because the ultimate owner of Post Office is, and always has been, the Government, it is not a fully independent commercial business.
+We at Post Office often describe it as a commercial business with a public purpose.
+This sets it apart from nearly all other organisations in the UK and means its decisions are not driven solely by commercial returns, but also by its public purpose to support local communities and to deliver services to the general public.
+I return to this point below when explaining Post Office's approach to major changes to its network of branches. - 23.
+Can we say more about POL's public purpose? - 24.
+What other requirements are there imposed by Govt? - 25.
+Have there been any other major changes in govt policy over the last 20 years that affect Post Office?
+Can we say that there is a difference between Labour, Coalition and Conservative governments?